jkoendev/double-pendulum-on-cart/README.md

 ## License

 You are free to use, modify, copy, distribute the code.
-Please give a clap on medium, star on github, or share the article if you like.
+Please give a clap on [Medium](https://medium.com/@JonasCoen/modeling-for-reinforcement-learning-and-optimal-control-double-pendulum-on-a-cart-394f46b7ec7e?sk=b1d33aada3cf45844142563a3044b8c2), star on github, or share the article if you like.
 Created by: [https://github.com/jkoendev/](https://github.com/jkoendev/)